 Edgar Lissel, born in 1965 in Germany, lives in Vienna.

-Edgar Lissel, “Edgar Lissel.”
-In: inside//outside – Innenraum und Ausblick in der zeitgenössischen deutschen Fotografie, edited by Walter Smerling and Simone Förster.
-Cologne: Wienand Verlag 2008, p.
+Edgar Lissel, “Edgar Lissel,” in inside//outside – Innenraum und Ausblick in der zeitgenössischen deutschen Fotografie, eds.
+Walter Smerling and Simone Förster (Cologne: Wienand Verlag, 2008), p.
 12 and pp. 60–63.

-Margit Zuckriegl, “Edgar Lissel.”
-In: kamera los – das fotogramm, edited by Museum der Moderne Salzburg, Toni Stooss, Verlag Anton Pustet Salzbourg and Munich 2006, pp. 50–51.
+Margit Zuckriegl, “Edgar Lissel,” in kamera los – das fotogramm, eds.
+Museum der Moderne Salzburg, Toni Stooss (Salzburg and Munich: Verlag Anton Pustet, 2006), pp. 50–51.

 Wolfgang Vomm, “The Pinhole in the World,” in Picture Rooms.
 Edgar Lissel Räume/Rooms 1996–2000, Eikon.
 International Magazine for Photography and Media Art, Sonderdruck no. 5 (2000).

 Edgar Lissel, “Edgar Lissel,” in Tomorrow For Ever, eds.
 Carl Aigner, Hubertus von Amelunxen and Walter Smerling (Cologne: DuMont, 1999), p.
 19 and pp. 120–123.

 Claudia Gabriele Philipp, “Plato’s Cave,” European Photography, no. 63 (1998).